media-streaming-mesh/msm-deployments/README.md

 `camera`: Contains templates and values for deploying Live Camera Feeds on MSM using Helm Charts.

+`ingress`: Containes templates and values for deploying an nginx ingress on MSM using Helm Charts.

-`msm-rtsp`: Contains templates and values for deploying an RTSP Server on MSM using Helm Charts.
+`rtsp`: Contains templates and values for deploying an RTSP Server on MSM using Helm Charts.

 Each deployment scenario has its own README file with instructions on how to set up and run the deployment.